bengott/meteor-avatar/README.md

   6. Gravatar
   7. More to come...

-Eventually, the plan is to add more UI to allow the user to select which one he/she wants, or upload a new image.
+Eventually, the plan is to add more UI to allow the user to select which one he/she wants or upload a new image.

-NOTE: Gravatar's default option requires a publicly accessible URL, so it won't work when your app is running on localhost and you're using either the standard default URL or a custom `defaultAvatarUrl` that is a relative path (e.g. '/images/defaultAvatar.png').

 Credits
 -------